Updated April 2026

 Cover Section Usually Covers Often Does Not Cover

-Data Restoration Cost to restore or recreate data and systems after an attack Betterment or upgrades beyond pre-loss state
+Data Restoration Cost to restore or recreate data and systems after an attack Betterment or upgrades beyond the pre-loss state

 Common Exclusions to Watch